COVID-19: Changes to Household Waste Recycling Sites (HWRS)

 Can large cars enter the site?

 The height barrier at the sites is 1.85m.
-This will only be opened on Tuesdays and Thursdays.
+This will only be opened on Tuesdays, Thursdays and Saturdays.

 On all other days the height barrier will remain closed.
 Over height vehicles will not be able to access the HWRS on these days.
 The only exception will be for disabled blue badge holders, in which case the barrier will be opened once the blue badge has been displayed and providing the waste is household waste.